Vatsonio/SITE_by_The-Divass/README.md

 ## License

-This project is licensed under the [NONE] License - see the LICENSE.md file for details
+This project is licensed under the  License[License] - see the LICENSE.md file for details